 Below is a glossary of some common terms used in the insurance industry.
-We have tried to provide consumers with some simple definitions to better understand their policies and other terminology used in the industry.
+This glossary provides some simple definitions to better understand insurance policies and terminology used in the industry.

 Accelerated Benefit Provision